 In September 2015, our board of directors approved a non-employee director compensation policy, which will take effect following the completion of this offering.
 Pursuant to this policy, each of our non-employee directors will receive an annual retainer of \$40,000.
-Additionally, a lead independent director will receive an additional annual payment of \$20,000; the chairperson of our board of directors will receive an additional annual payment of \$15,000 when a lead independent director is also serving and \$30,000 when no lead independent director is serving; the chairpersons of our audit, compensation and nominating and corporate governance committees will receive an additional annual payment of \$15,000, \$10,000 and \$7,500, respectively; and the members of our audit, compensation and nominating and corporate governance committees will receive an additional annual payment of \$7,500, \$5,000 and \$3,750, respectively.
+Additionally, a lead independent director will receive an additional annual payment of \$20,000; the chairperson of our board of directors will receive an additional annual payment of \$15,000 when a lead independent director is serving; the chairpersons of our audit, compensation and nominating and corporate governance committees will receive an additional annual payment of \$15,000, \$10,000 and \$7,500, respectively; and the members of our audit, compensation and nominating and corporate governance committees will receive an additional annual payment of \$7,500, \$5,000 and \$3,750, respectively.

-Upon completion of this offering, each of our non-employee directors will receive an annual option to purchase 100,000 shares of common stock, which vests in a single installment 12 months after the grant date, subject to the applicable director's continuous service through such date.
-Additionally, each new non-employee director will receive upon election to our board of directors, an option to purchase 200,000 shares of common stock, which will vest in 36 equal monthly installments after the grant date, subject to the director's continuous service through such date.
-The exercise price of such grants will be the fair market value of our common stock as of the grant date.
+Beginning in 2016, each of our non-employee directors will also receive an annual option to purchase 100,000 shares of common stock, which will vest in a single installment 12 months after the grant date, subject to the applicable director's continuous service through such date.
+Additionally, new non-employee directors will receive upon election to our board of directors, an option to purchase 200,000 shares of common stock, which will vest in 36 equal monthly installments after the grant date, subject to the applicable director's continuous service through such date.
+The exercise price of such grants will be the fair market value as of the grant date.